Skip to main content

 The SDK API base URL is different to the API base URL endpoint, which is also available under Configuration.
 The SDK API base URL ends with client-api.atomic.io.

-The environment ID is shown at the top right of the Configuration screen.
+You can find the environment ID at the top right of the Configuration screen.

 Authenticating requests with a JWT

-In order to authenticate requests that the SDK makes to the Atomic Platform the SDK requires that you supply an asynchronous callback which will return an authentication token (JWT) when requested.
-This is set by calling the setSessionDelegate method, supplying it a function which resolves to a promise that supplies an authentication token.
+To authenticate requests from the SDK to the Atomic Platform, you must supply an asynchronous callback which will return an authentication token (JSON Web Token or JWT) when requested.
+This is set by calling the setSessionDelegate method, giving it a function which resolves to a promise that supplies an authentication token.

 AtomicSDK.setSessionDelegate(() => {